9 Compound Dumbbell Exercises to Get You Lean Fast | Yuri Elkaim

 Another winner in the world of compound exercises is the dumbbell clean and press.

-It not only engages the hamstrings and the upper body, but also increases explosive movement and fast-twitch muscle fibers, as you’re moving the dumbbells at a fast pace from the floor to overhead.
+It not only engages the hamstrings and the upper body but also increases explosive movement and fast-twitch muscle fibers, as you’re moving the dumbbells at a fast pace from the floor to overhead.

 Common Mistakes

-Since the clean begins in a position similar to the deadlift and progresses into a front squat in the middle, a common problem is rounding the spine through these two movements.
+• Rounding the spine: Since the clean begins in a position similar to the deadlift and progresses into a front squat in the middle, a common problem is rounding the spine through these two movements.
+Be sure to keep your spine erect with your chest open and head forward to avoid stressing the lower back.

 How to do it: